RoshanChaudhary5/RoshanChaudhary5/README.md

 # Hi there, I'm Roshan Chaudhary 👋

 ## 👨‍💻 About Me
 Hey!
-I'm Roshan, a recent Ambikeshwari Campus graduate who's incredibly excited about software development and UX design. with a background in computer science and Business Studies, I'm well equipped with a technical skillset and an eagerness to experiment!
+I'm Roshan, a recent Ambikeshwari Campus graduate who's incredibly excited about software development and UI/UX design. with a background in computer science and Business Studies, I'm well equipped with a technical skillset and an eagerness to experiment!

 - 🌱 I’m currently learning C++.
 - ⚡ Fun fact: I am a huge fan of Mr.Bean.